16 Riddiford St, Newtown, Wellington

 The Americano coffee also came very hot.
 I’m not sure that was good for it but it tasted fine to my fairly uninformed palate.
 Maybe boiling water was added after the expresso process had been done.
 At most cafés my coffee gets cold as I take photos, so I was pleased to have it so hot here.

 The décor seemed a bit grim.
-There are photo prints of paintings on the walls and the varnish is peeling off the chairs, not to mention the paint worn off the floor.
-And the light bulb above my table was not working.
+There are photo prints of paintings on the walls, the varnish is peeling off the chairs, not to mention the paint worn off the floor, and the light bulb above my table was not working.
 In other circumstances you might consider all this rather rustic.
 The darkish interior is not helped by the near-black tables and dark brown wooden doors and trim.
-There are two window seats, one with a ‘reserved’ sign on it.
+There are two window seats, and one had a ‘reserved’ sign on it.
 It think a couple may have sat there briefly.
 Regulars?
 The only other patron had grabbed the best seat and was also having porridge.
-Maybe porridge a thing here?
+Maybe porridge is a thing here?

 I was disappointed there were no copies of the Dominion Post newspaper to read, though there were a few magazines.
 I got the same response I often get when I ask staff about the lack of a newspaper: mumblings about maybe it hasn’t been delivered today, and an unclear response to my question of whether in fact it does get regularly delivered.
 I was a bit annoyed about the fairly loud pop music rubbish being played too.
 In a full café you wouldn’t notice it, but with just the two of us eating it was a bit too dominant for me.
 On the other hand, staff (owners?) were very pleasant.
 I was asked not once, but twice, how my porridge was.